MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - Correctness:
     - Since there is already some window functions support (it’s just inefficient), there is already `window_funcs.slt` (4845 lines).
 However, some window functions and window aggregations (and some options, e.g., IGNORE NULLS, some tricky frames) are not supported at all currently, so those are not covered.
 I’ll add tests to this file for these as well.
     - Additionally, there is `cockroach/window.slt` (3140 lines), which is currently disabled (with a `halt` at the top of the file).
 We’ll re-enable this, when our window function support will be (nearly) complete.
-    - If we reuse `MirRelationExpr:Reduce` to represent window functions, then we’ll have to pay extra attention that existing transforms dealing with `Reduce` are not messing up window functions.
+    - (If we were to reuse `MirRelationExpr::Reduce` to represent window functions, then we’ll have to pay extra attention that existing transforms dealing with `Reduce` are not messing up window functions.)
-    - Philip’s random-generated queries testing would be great, because there is a large number of options and window functions, so it’s hard to cover all combinations with manualy written queries.
+    - Philip’s random-generated queries testing would be great, because there is a large number of options and window functions, so it’s hard to cover all combinations with manually written queries.
         - Also, it would be good to have randomly generated other stuff around the window functions, to test that other transforms are not breaking.
+    - We'll need to extensively test the idiom recognition.
+Fortunately, the first step of the idiom recognition is quite easy: we just need to look at the aggregate function of the `Reduce`, and decide if it is a window function.
+If this first step finds a window function, then we could add a soft assert that we manage to recognize all the other parts of the pattern.
+This way, all the above tests would be testing also the idiom recognition (even when a test doesn't involve EXPLAIN).
+      - Also, there could be a sentry warning with the above soft assert, so that we know if a customer is probably running into a performance problem due to falling back to the old window function implementation.
 - Performance testing: Importantly, we need to test that we efficiently support situations when small input changes lead to small output changes.
     - Writing automated performance tests is tricky though.
 Currently, we don’t have any automated performance tests.
     - At least manual testing should definitely be performed before merging the PRs, since the whole point of this work is performance.